aleferu/musicbrainz/README.md

 ## Contents

-- `study.ipynb`: Summary of all I've been learning/working on.
-It's supposed to work with a `.env` file that describes how to connect to a valid MusicBrainz database server.
+- `recordings_and_releases.ipynb`: Summary of all I've been learning/working on about `recordings` and `releases`, as well of teh code needed to extract CSVs and some graphs.
+- `genres.ipynb`: Shows that genres are sadly impossible to extract via MusicBrainz. *(Soon)*

 ## Dependencies